1) Divest from Cricket Valley fracked gas power plant

-2) Stop investing in new fossil fuel power plants – TIAA also owns a fracked gas power plant in Carrollton, OH.
-The company must immediately create a new policy to avoid investing in construction of any fossil-fuel power plants.
-They are bad for health and climate, and a bad investment as well.
+The company must immediately create a new policy to avoid investing in any fossil-fuel infrastructure, and stop all new direct investments in fossil fuels, from extraction and processing to pipelines, plastics, and power plants.
+Fossil fuels are terrible for health and climate, and a bad investment as well.

 Our History with TIAA